Crappie Fishing 101 | Ways to Catch More Crappies This Year

 Crappies are one of the best fighting and best eating panfish around.
 Anglers targeting these fish on lakes are in for a rewarding fishing experience.
 Unlike bass that require a variety of tackle, these fish can be caught on fairly simple crappie fishing lures and basic tackle setups.
-Crappie fishing 101, for those just starting out or for those more experienced anglers, can get you back to basic crappie fishing tips for catching more of them this year.
+Crappie fishing 101, for those just starting out or for those more experienced anglers, is a good starting point or refresher to help you catch more crappies this year.

 Understanding the Crappie Species

 Crappies come in two different species, the black and white crappie.
 Color is not always a reliable way to tell them apart, however, but black crappies are typically darker than white crappies.
 To be sure, count the dorsal fin spines.
 White crappies have six and black crappies have more than six.

 Both black and white crappies have similar life histories but prefer different habitats.
 Black crappies prefer clear and cooler waters, living mostly in aquatic vegetation.
 White crappies on the other hand thrive is silted and turbid waters occupying areas around submerged logs, brush and stumps.